Team Human

 “If we’re all doing everything for advertising, what’s left to advertise?”

-Douglas Rushkoff is the author of Throwing Rocks at the Google Bus: How Growth Became the Enemy of Prosperity
+Douglas Rushkoff is the author of Throwing Rocks at the Google Bus – Douglas Rushkoff Link above to some of my favorite parts of the book (PDF).

 Life, Inc: The Gruen Transfer